mikezhl/evetool/README.md

 Set those coefficients that affect the calculation

 - update_price: if it is checked and then click save, later calculations will find the latest prices at jita
-- use_remain: if it is checked, the next calculation will include what is remain in the inventory.
+- use_inventory: if it is checked, the next calculation will include what is remain in the inventory.
 - update_index if it is checked and then click save, all the indexes of system will be updated.
 If your user_id is 1, adjusted prices for the calculation of job fee will be updated as well (take a long time)
 - others are straightforward.

+You can calculate the materials needed from any steps.
+A correct format of inputs is needed.
+Each line should contain only one item, with coefficients follow by it in order specify below.
+Features:
-You can calculate the material needed from every steps.
-A correct format for inputs is needed.
-A line for a item, with coefficients follow by it in order.
-(Only name is required, if others coefficients are missing, it will use default value.
-If Structure_ME is not given, it will use the coresponding value from the settings automatically)
+- Only name is required, if others coefficients are missing, it will use default value.
+If Structure_ME is not given, it will use the coresponding value from the settings automatically
+- The products you want must be enter into corresponding blocks, like put "Muninn" in "T2 Products" or put "Rupture" in "T1"
+- A "Total Estimated" value is given when you calculating from "T2 Products" or "T1", it is a sum of the raw materials buy price and the total job fees needed.
+Formats of inputs:
-- For Products and T1: Name Total_Number=1 ME=0 Runs_per_Time=10000 !Structure_ME=0
+- For T2 Products and T1: Name Total_Number=1 ME=0 Runs_per_Time=10000 !Structure_ME=0
 - For others: Name Total_Number=1
-- See example below for "Products":
+- Example for calculating "T2 Products":
 ```
 Muninn 50 4 2
 Falcon,50